Initye/Sendie_Mobile-PC/README.md

 # Overview
-This app works by setting up a TCP socket server on the PC (server) and a socket client on the phone, which then (depends on version), prints them to the console (Mobile Version) or prints them to the kotlin app (Desktop Version).
+This app works by setting up a TCP socket server on the PC (server) and a socket client on the phone, which then (depends on version), prints them to the console (Mobile Version) or prints them to the java app (Desktop Version).
 This setup allows easy communications between phone and a PC.